Order of Karađorđe's Star: History

-The Order of Karađorđe Star was instituted by the royal decree of King Peter I on 1 January 1904, commemorating his recent accession to the Serbian throne, as well as the one-hundredth anniversary of the First Serbian Uprising.
+The Order of Karađorđe's Star was instituted by the royal decree of King Peter I on 1 January 1904, commemorating his recent accession to the Serbian throne, as well as the one-hundredth anniversary of the First Serbian Uprising.
 It was meant to replace the Order of the Cross of Takovo and the Order of Miloš the Great, two decorations that had been awarded by the rival Obrenović dynasty, which ruled Serbia prior to the May 1903 coup d'état that reinstated Peter's house of Karađorđević after several decades in exile.
 The first award was disagreeable to the Karađorđevićes and their supporters because it was named after Takovo, the village where the house of Obrenović founder Miloš Obrenović had launched the Second Serbian Uprising.
 The Order of Miloš the Great had to be replaced as it was named after Obrenović himself.

 The order was usually awarded for services to the Karađorđević dynasty, the Serbian state or the Serb people, while Karađorđević princes received a Grand Cross at baptism.
 Recipients included both soldiers and civilians, though until 1906 only Serbian citizens were permitted to receive the award.

 During the Balkan Wars, the Kingdom of Serbia introduced the War Meritorious version of the Order of the Star of Karađorđe to reward acts of "conspicuous gallantry of commissioned officers in the field", as well as the battlefield victories of the Royal Serbian Army's senior officers; non-commissioned officers and soldiers in the field were ineligible.
 In June 1915, at the height of World War I, the Kingdom of Serbia instituted a sub-division of the version referred to as the Military Cross, which was awarded to NCOs and soldiers for bravery in combat.
 The War Meritorious version was divided into two classes: the 1st division Gold Cross and the 2nd division Silver Cross.
 One of the recipients of the Military version was the highly decorated female soldier Milunka Savić, and another was Flora Sandes, the only British woman to openly serve as a soldier in the war.
 Several senior Serbian military leaders were recipients of the War Merit Order, including Prince Alexander, and Field marshals Živojin Mišić and Stepa Stepanović.
 Foreign recipients included American General John J. Pershing, the British Field marshal Douglas Haig, the French generals Joseph Joffre, Maurice Sarrail, Philippe Pétain, and Louis Franchet d'Espèrey, and King Ferdinand I of Romania.